BCStudentSoftwareDevTeam/cas/README.md

 7. Delete all the db.sqlite files or rename them something other than db.sqlite
 8. Run python app.py and everything should work as usual

+If when you run the application, you don't have access to the admin menu, simply edit Scott Heggen's isadmin field to 1 using the steps below.

 With mysql, you will not be able to use DB browser to visualize the data like we used to with sqlite.
 You will have to run:
 1. mysql-ctl cli in the terminal
-2. use c9; *remember that c9 is the default name for any mysql database created on cloud9
+2. use c9; *remember that c9 is the default name for any mysql database created on cloud9 ex. update user set isadmin=1 where username = 'heggens';
 3. then you can type any SQL commands you want to see any data you want